Treasury and Working Capital Management Metrics Every CFO Should Track

 The Cash Conversion Cycle measures how many days it takes for a business to convert its operational activities into cash — making it the single most important metric in treasury and working capital management.

 For example, a retail business with a DSO of 30 days, a DIO of 25 days, and a DPO of 45 days carries a CCC of 10 days.
-Improving DPO by 10 days or reducing DSO by 10 days would bring that figure to zero, releasing trapped working capital without any additional fundraising activity.
-Virtual CFO services build the tracking frameworks and cash flow models that make these improvements achievable in practice, particularly for SMEs and mid-size businesses where manual reporting creates delays in identifying the problem.
+Improving these metrics releases trapped working capital without additional fundraising.

 Tracking DSO, DPO, and DIO as Separate Performance Metrics

-DSO, DPO, and DIO are the three component metrics that define your cash conversion cycle — each requires a dedicated management strategy and a distinct set of operational actions to optimise effectively.
+DSO, DPO, and DIO are the three component metrics defining your cash conversion cycle — each requiring a focused management strategy.

 Current Ratio and Quick Ratio: Measuring Short-Term Liquidity Health